 Positioning is important for eating.
 This will vary depending on a person's medical condition.
 The physiotherapist or occupational therapist, together with the speech and language therapist, are the best people to advise on positioning.

 Reflux can cause discomfort during or after eating.
-Sometimes it may cause vomiting.
+Sometimes it may cause vomiting and can put people off wanting to eat and drink.
 Medical or anatomical problems, allergy or limited movement patterns can be factors.
 Ask your doctor for advice.